Home » Blog » Rank is stupid: How to really measure your SEO campaign

 One of my pet peeves is SEOs that attempt to measure the effectiveness of their work by “rank.”
 Not only is this an inaccurate way to judge your campaign, but it also leads to problems and missed opportunities.
 This is why evaluating an SEO campaign with rank is stupid.

-When people use rank to measure their SEO campaigns, they are not able to do this consistently.
-That only perpetuates the stereotype that SEO is a sham as people see rank fluctuate while their business isn’t growing.
-We need to get-over rank as a way to measure our SEO efforts.
+When people use rank to measure their SEO campaigns, they cannot do this consistently.
+This misunderstanding only perpetuates the stereotype that SEO is a sham, as people see rank fluctuate while their business isn’t growing.
+We need to get over using rank to measure our SEO efforts.

-I find that people who want a summary of how an SEO campaign is running fall prey to easy metrics that don’t help them.
-The worst ones are vanity metrics that just stroke their ego that doesn’t grow their business.
+People who want a summary of how an SEO campaign runs can fall prey to easy metrics that don’t help them.
+The worst are vanity metrics that stroke their ego and don’t grow their business.
 Of these vanity metrics, the worst is rank.
-Rank is one of these things that we think is going to be so wonderful, “Oh, if only my website, my company could rank number one for [insert your favorite phrase here] then finally we’ll have achieved SEO success.”
+Ranking is one of the things that we think will be wonderful.
+“Oh, if only my website and company could rank number one for [insert your favorite phrase here], we’ll finally have achieved SEO success.”
 Unfortunately, it doesn’t work that way because there’s no such thing as an objective rank for your web pages in the search results.

-Everybody is getting a different search result when they search for even the exact phrase.
+Everybody gets a different search result when searching for even the exact phrase.
 That’s because several factors affect their search.

 For instance, where you search affects the results you see.
-Now, we all see this when you search for restaurants.
-That we want a restaurant, I’m in Charlotte, North Carolina, so if I Google, “I want an Italian restaurant,” it’s going to give me something nearby.
+Now, we all see this when we search for restaurants.
+We want a restaurant.
+I’m in Charlotte, North Carolina, so if I Google “I want an Italian restaurant,” it will give me something nearby.
 It wouldn’t be helpful if Google told me there’s a great Italian restaurant in Beverly Hills.
 Google helps me by giving me relevant geographical results.

-Even if geography does not limit your company, Google is still considering where the search occurs when it provides search results.
-So even though you and I might search for the exact phrase you use, you’re going to get different results unless you’re in my office and at my computer.
+Even if geography does not limit your company, Google still considers where the search occurs when it provides search results.
+So even though you and I might search for the exact phrase you use, you will get different results unless you’re in my office and at my computer.

 Your search history also makes rank unobjective.
 Google likes to help its users.
 It wants to serve the user the most relevant result.
 One of the things it considers is your YouTube history, your Gmail account content, and other factors.
 There’s a reason why Gmail is free, after all.
 Google uses all this data to decide your search intent.
-From that, it provides a search result according to your history and interests.
-I have a very different search history than you because we’re just different people interested in different things.
-Therefore it’s tough to say objectively whether what I see rank is the same as what you see.
+It provides search results that match your history and interests.
+I have a very different search history than you because we’re just people interested in other things.
+Therefore, it’s tough to say objectively whether what I see ranks the same as what you see.

-For example, I had a client who was so excited about their SEO campaign that they would wake up and type in their favorite keyword phrase into Google every morning.
-“Ooh, ooh, where do I rank today?” they would wonder.
-When they would see their result, they would click on their page and ask, “What did David do today?”
-The following day, they wake up and do a Google search and ask, “What it David do to make me rank today?” and they would click on their search results.
-And the next day, they search and click on their search results.
-The next day they click…. and so on.
+For example, a client was so excited about their SEO campaign that they would wake up and type their favorite keyword phrase into Google every morning.
+“Ooh, where do I rank today?” they would wonder.
+They would click on their page when they saw their result and ask, “What did David do today?”
+The following day, they do a Google search and ask, “What does David do to make me rank today?” and click on their search results.
+The next day, they searched and clicked on their search results.
+The next day, they click…. and so on.

-Pretty soon, the client told me, “David, you’re amazing!
+The client soon told me, “David, you’re amazing!
 I rank number one.”

 “You do?”